igordanchenko/yet-another-react-lightbox/docs/documentation.md

         &#125;
       </td>
       <td>
+        <p>NoScroll module settings.</p>
         <p>
-          NoScroll module settings.
           The NoScroll module is responsible for hiding the vertical scrollbar and preventing document `<body/>` from scrolling underneath the lightbox.
           However, in some cases, this functionality may cause undesired side effects, so you may want to disable this feature.
         </p>
         <ul>
           <li>`disabled` - if `true`, the NoScroll module functionality is disabled</li>